DebojitDas2003/safe-women-android-app/README.md

 ## Target Audience:

-1. **Women of All Ages**:  Women from various age groups, including teenagers, young adults, and seniors, who may encounter safety concerns in different contexts such as commuting, socializing, or traveling.
+1. **Women of All Ages**:  Women from various age groups, including teenagers, young adults, and seniors, who may encounter safety concerns in different contexts such as commuting, socializing, or travelling.
 2. **Students**:  Female students attending schools, colleges, or universities who may face safety challenges both on campus and during commutes.
 3. **Solo female travelers**:  Facing unique safety concerns in unfamiliar environments, needing emergency resources and communication tools.
 4. **Survivors of domestic violence**:  Women who have experienced or are at risk of domestic violence and require resources, support, and tools for enhancing their safety and accessing assistance.